 “So we take as much insurance as we possibly can," Hughes said.
 "We try to contract with any insurance that will contract with us.
 We get the major ones here in Green River, but there are those barriers of not having a true M.D. on site.”

-With the lack of manpower, resources and the distance issue, those seeking help for addiction treatment can seem impossible for many of Utah’s rural community members.
+Those seeking help for addiction treatment can seem impossible for many of Utah’s rural community members because of the lack of manpower, resources and the distance issue.
 Once when a person who struggles with addiction decides they want help, where do they go?
 Utah’s attorney general is trying to help.

 “It’s great that across the front, that there are a number of resources.
 But in our rural counties, they’re being impacted disproportionately more than even.
 Maybe not in pure numbers, but on the recovery side, which is a key component,” said Utah Attorney General Sean Reyes.